 I was also mentored by Dr. Zoran Josipovic, whose work on mindfulness and meditation inspired me to spend several months at various monasteries and learn from teachers from India and Vietnam.

-After that, I decided to take all of this into my work as a school counselor, and started presenting 'brain workshops' to students, parents and teachers.
-Demand grew and I continued to research and expand the industries I was learning from.
+After that, I took all of this into my work as a counselor, and started presenting 'brain workshops' to students, parents and teachers.

-I now live in Chicago and offer workshops to education departments, schools and organizations throughout the US and worldwide.
+I now live in Chicago and offer workshops and consulting to businesses, universities and organizations throughout the US and worldwide.